-On the two images above, we can see - in a simplified way - what a WordPress site is made of.
+In the two images above, you can see - in a simplified way - what a WordPress site is made of.

-At the top of the screen, we often find the HEADER, followed by the MAIN CONTENT.
-At the bottom of the screen, we find the FOOTER (footer).
+At the top of the screen is often the HEADER, followed by the MAIN CONTENT.
+At the bottom of the screen is the FOOTER.

 This design, as a general rule, may behave differently depending on the type of publication.

-For example, an article will have a SIDEBAR (image 2) while a page will not (image 1).
-Even if many themes allow to add a sidebar on the pages too.
+For example, a post will have a SIDEBAR (image 2) while a page will not (image 1).
+Even though many themes allow you to add a sidebar to pages as well.

-But all this is only a hypothesis because with PAGE BUILDERS like the Divi Builder, everything can be questioned.
-We could add a SIDEBAR within a page for example, and not activate the SIDEBAR on the articles.
-It's all about setting options....
+But all this is just a hypothesis because with PAGE BUILDERS like the Divi Builder, everything can be questioned.
+You could add a SIDEBAR within a page for example, and not activate the SIDEBAR on articles.
+It's all a question of setting options...

 Note: depending on the choices you make in the theme settings options, you may get a different design.
 In this image (image 3), you can see that the HEADER has been moved to the left of the screen.

 When you know WordPress well, everything is clear but I understand that this is not the case for beginners...
-I have been!
+I was!

-If I had to guide you in two words, I would say : WordPress takes care of the creation, content, structure and functionality of your site.
-While the theme (Divi or other) is in charge of the overall design of the site.
-As for the Divi Builder (or other page builder), it handles content ONLY (instead of the native WordPress system).
+If I had to give you two words of advice, I would say : WordPress takes care of the creation, content, structure and functionality of your site.
+The theme (Divi or other) takes care of the overall design of the site.
+The Divi Builder (or other page builder) takes care of the content ONLY (instead of the native WordPress system).

-But I'm sure that if you came up with this article, it's because you need more explanation...
-Let's see it in detail!
+But I'm sure that if you've come to this article, it's because you need more explanation...
+So let's have a look at it in detail!

-Often, those who discover WordPress want to skip the steps.
-They are eager to tackle the design of the site, they are looking for a theme, define colors and fonts etc..
-But this is a mistake!
+Often, those who are new to WordPress want to rush through the process.
+They can't wait to get started on the design of the site, they look for a theme, define the colours and fonts etc. But this is a mistake!

-Before the design, you should focus on the basic WordPress settingscontent creation and site structure.
+Before the design, you should focus on the basic WordPress settingsthe creation of content and the structure of the site.
 Without any content, you will have a hard time setting up your theme!

-For example, you will not be able to set up your HEADER if your navigation menu has not yet been created.
-Likewise, you will not get a menu if you have not yet created and published pages.
-Same for the blog side, you won't be able to define the blog design if you haven't published articles yet...
+For example, you will not be able to set up your HEADER if your navigation menu is not yet created.
+Similarly, you won't get a menu if you haven't created and published pages yet.
+The same goes for the blog side, you won't be able to set the blog design if you haven't published any articles yet...
 Do you follow me?